Ryjen1/HerENS-contracts/README.md

-# Whispr Chat App
+# HerENS

-A decentralized chat application built with Solidity and Foundry, featuring peer-to-peer messaging, group chats, and integration with Chainlink oracles for price feeds.
+A decentralized chat application built with Solidity and Foundry, featuring peer-to-peer messaging, group chats, and user registration with display names

 ## Contracts